johnnyreilly/throttle-requests-react-hook/README.md

 export default App;
 ```

 Looking at the new `use10_000Requests` hook, there's a few subtle differences to our prior implementation.
-First of all, we're now exposing the `throttle`; a `ThrottleProgress<TData>` which exposes the following information:
+First of all, we're now exposing the `throttle`; a `ThrottleProgress<TData>`.

-- `totalRequests` - the number of requests that will be made
-- `errors` - the errors that came from failed requests
-- `values` - the responses that came from successful requests
-- `percentageLoaded` - a value between 0 and 100 which represents the percentage of request that have been completed (whether successfully or not)
-- `loading` - whether the throttle is currently processing requests

 Our updated hook also exposes a `progressMessage` which is a simple string stored with `useState` that we update as our throttle runs.
 In truth the information being surfaced in this case isn't that interesting.
 This is in place just to illustrate that you could capture some data from your requests as they complete for display purposes; a running total for instance.

 So, how does our new hook approach perform?